 Darin Thomas has taken the UT Arlington baseball program to new heights since taking over as head coach in 2008 after serving seven years as an assistant.
 The program has continued to grow under Thomas' watch with back-to-back conference championships from 2012-13.

 UT Arlington has traditionally played a daunting schedule littered with regional powers such as Texas, Texas A&M, Baylor, Oklahoma and Oklahoma State, in addition to ranked teams from around the country.
-The Mavericks own 10 wins over top-10 teams since Thomas joined the program in 2001, including a pair in 2016.
+The Mavericks own 12 wins over top-10 teams since Thomas joined the program in 2001, including a pair in 2016.
 UTA upset No. 7 Oklahoma State on Opening Day at Clay Gould Ballpark Feb.
 19 and survived a comeback bid by No. 5 TCU 4-3 at Lupton Stadium on April 6.

 Thomas' guidance plus UT Arlington's challenging schedule has helped prepare players for the next level.
 Since Thomas' arrival at UT Arlington, 32 players have been either drafted or signed with Major League teams.
 The summer of 2014 featured a record-breaking six players taken in MLB Draft with three being chosen in the top 10 rounds.

 In addition, out of the 10 UTA players who have played in the Major Leagues, Thomas has coached seven: Daniel Ortmeier (2000-02), Ryan Roberts (2002-03), Mark Lowe (2002 & 2004), Hunter Pence (2003-04), Adam Moore (2006), Dillon Gee (2005-07) and Michael Choice (2008-10).